gustavoli1/terraform-aws-module-vpc/README.md

     *   **Default (with NATs):** Creates a high-availability architecture with a NAT Gateway per Availability Zone (AZ), ideal for production environments.
     *   **Isolated (no NATs):** Creates private subnets with no internet access, using a single route table, perfect for lab environments or more secure networks.
 *   **🗺️ Dynamic Subnets:** Creates public and private subnets in all the AZs you define.
-*   **🔒 VPC Endpoints:** Automatically configures Gateway Endpoints for S3 and DynamoDB, ensuring that traffic to these services does not leave the AWS network, which increases security and reduces costs.
+*   **🔒 VPC Endpoints:** Automatically aconfigures Gateway Endpoints for S3 and DynamoDB, ensuring that traffic to these services does not leave the AWS network, which increases security and reduces costs.
 *   **🔄 Customizable Routing:** Allows you to add your own custom routes to both public and private route tables.
 *   **📊 VPC Flow Logs:** Includes an option to enable traffic logs to be sent to CloudWatch, essential for monitoring and auditing.
 *   **💪 Stable & Predictable:** Adding or removing AZs does not cause the recreation of existing resources, only the necessary additions or removals.